MicrosoftDocs/customer-insights/ci-docs/audience-insights/predict-transactional-churn.md

 Transactional churn prediction helps predict if a customer will no longer purchase your products or services in a given time window.
 You can create new churn predictions on **Intelligence** > **Predictions**.
 Select **My predictions** to see other predictions that you've created.

 For Business accounts, Transactional churn can be predicted not just for an account but a combination of account and say product category.
-This can help answer questions like how likely is 'Contoso' likley to stop buying 'office stationary' from you.
+This can help answer questions like how likely is 'Contoso' to stop buying 'office stationary' from you.
 Here 'Contoso' is a business account and 'Office stationary' is a product category that they are currently a customer of.
 In addition, for business accounts we are also able to use AI to generate a list of potential reasons why an account is likely to churn for a given sub-classification (like product category)

 > [!TIP]
 > Try the tutorial for a transactional churn prediction using sample data: [Transactional churn prediction (preview) sample guide](sample-guide-predict-transactional-churn.md).